lencsegabor/siitperf/README.md

 Operation
 ---------

-The settings for the "siitperf.conf" configuration file demonstrated on and example of benchmarking a stateless NAT64 gateway, where IPv6 and IPv4 are on the left and right side, respectively, and EAM (Explicit Address Mapping) is used.
+The settings for the "siitperf.conf" configuration file demonstrated on an example of benchmarking a stateless NAT64 gateway, where IPv6 and IPv4 are assigned to the left and right side interfaces of the devices, respectively, and EAM (Explicit Address Mapping) is used.
 Test and traffic setup is shown below.
-Note that addresses i parenthesis are NOT assigned to the interfaces, they are written there for the convenience of the reader only.
+Note that addresses in parenthesis are NOT assigned to the interfaces, they are written there for the convenience of the reader only.

                                                2001:2:0:8000::2/64
          2001:2::2/64  +--------------------+  198.19.0.2/24